 The most important thing behind a successful email marketing campaign is reporting.
 There is no point in sending out emails to customers and potential customers without being able to track your success.

 You need to be able to track your email bounces.
 This means that you will be able to see which emails were undelivered.
-This could be because of a simple typo in the email address itself or be a more in-depth error such as server bounce issues.
+This could be because of a simple typo in the email address itself or a more in-depth error such as server bounce issues.

 Identifying what devices your readers are accessing your emails on is vital.